 Sponsor and status

-This resolution was introduced on April 9, 1986, in a previous session of Congress, but was not enacted.
+This resolution was introduced on April 9, 1986, in a previous session of Congress, but it did not receive a vote.

 Representative for Michigan's 4th congressional district